davidnallapu/RF_GARCH_Trading_algorithm/README.md

 Trading Signals:

 A sell signal was generated when the actual opening price was higher than the predicted closing price from the RF model.
 This was interpreted as the market opening at an overvalued price level.
-If the GARCH model indicated a decreasing volatility trend, it reinforced the sell signal, suggesting a potential decrease in price movement ahead.
+If the GARCH model indicated a increasing volatility trend, it reinforced the sell signal, suggesting a potential decrease and uncertainity in price movement ahead.
 A buy signal was generated when the actual opening price was lower than the RF model's predicted closing price.
 This was seen as the market opening at an undervalued price level.
-An increasing volatility trend from the GARCH model would trigger a buy signal, indicating larger expected price movements that could be advantageous.
+A decreased volatility trend from the GARCH model would trigger a buy signal, indicating larger expected and less volatile price movements that could be advantageous.

 ### Trade Execution: